abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 {% include image.html
   img="controllable_dialogue/spec2.png"
-  alt="An example chat between the bot and a human" caption="Our increased specificity bot typically offers more interesting details about itself" width=300
+  alt="An example chat between the bot and a human" caption="Our increased specificity bot typically offers more interesting details about itself." width=350
 %}

 Lastly, we were unable to obtain an improvement in any of our evaluation categories by controlling __response-relatedness__.
-Though we hoped that increasing response-relatedness would create a chatbot that appears more attentive, friendly and interested in the user, crowdworkers did not rate the 'more responsive' bots well.
+Though we hoped that increasing response-relatedness would create a chatbot that appears more attentive, friendly and interested in the user, crowdworkers did not rate the 'more responsive' bots better overall.
-In particular, these bots received lower scores for <font color="#db4437">fluency</font> and <font color="#db4437">making sense</font>, and consequently lower overall scores for <font color="#db4437">humanness</font> and <font color="#db4437">engagingness</font> too.
+In particular, these bots received lower average scores for <font color="#db4437">fluency</font> and <font color="#db4437">making sense</font>, and consequently lower overall scores for <font color="#db4437">humanness</font> and <font color="#db4437">engagingness</font> too.
 As with specificity, attempting higher response-relatedness is a risky strategy, as it increases the chance of the bot saying something that sounds unnatural or nonsensical.

 {% include image.html
   img="controllable_dialogue/resp.png"
-  alt="An example chat between the bot and a human" caption="Our increased-responsiveness bot sometimes gives good, more relevant responses (e.g. <i>costco</i>), but tends to mirror the user too much (<i>relax</i>) and makes false connections (<i>mickey d's</i> is slang for McDonalds, which is unrelated to Mickey Mouse)" width=300
+  alt="An example chat between the bot and a human" caption="Our increased-responsiveness bot can give good relevant responses (e.g. <i>costco</i>), but tends to mirror the user too much (<i>relax</i>) and makes false connections (<i>mickey d's</i> is slang for McDonalds, which is unrelated to Mickey Mouse)." width=350
 %}

-You can browse more examples of conversations by following the instructions [here](https://parl.ai/projects/controllable_dialogue).
+You can browse more example conversations by following the instructions [here](https://parl.ai/projects/controllable_dialogue).

 ### Research Question 3: Can we use control to make a better chatbot overall?